thecml/kubernetes-on-arm/README.md

 # First, it will update the system and install docker
 # Then it will download prebuilt Kubernetes binaries
-# Later, if you build kubernetesonarm/build, then all binaries will be replaced with that version
+# Later, if you build kubernetes yourself via "kube-config build-images", all binaries will be replaced with the latest version

 # It will ask for which hostname you want.
 Defaults to kubepi.